aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 * API Rename: NodePool’s ConsolidationPolicy WhenUnderutilized is now renamed to WhenEmptyOrUnderutilized
 * Behavior Changes:
   * Expiration now begins draining as soon as it’s expired.
 Karpenter does not wait for replacement capacity to be available before draining, but will start provisioning a replacement as soon as the node is expired and begins draining.
-  * Users with AL2023 setting values in their UserData with a configurable field in the Kubelet Config will be overridden, to ensure that Karpenter knows what the correct state is when provisioning.
+  * Karpenter's generated NodeConfig now takes precedence when generating UserData with the AL2023 `amiFamily`.
+If you're setting any values managed by Karpenter in your AL2023 UserData, configure these through Karpenter natively (e.g. kubelet configuration fields).
-  * Karpenter now adds a karpenter.sh/unregistered taint to nodes in injected UserData when using alias in AMISelectorTerms or AMIFamily.
+  * Karpenter now adds a karpenter.sh/unregistered taint to nodes in injected UserData when using alias in AMISelectorTerms or non-Custom AMIFamily.
 When using AMIFamily: Custom, users will need to add this taint into their UserData, where Karpenter will automatically remove it when provisioning nodes.
 * API Moves:
   * ExpireAfter has moved from the `NodePool.Spec.Disruption` block to `NodePool.Spec.Template.Spec`, and is now a drift-able field.
   * KubeletConfig was moved to the EC2NodeClass from the NodePool.